dbt-labs/corp/handbook/benefits.md

 ### [2023 Company Holidays](https://www.notion.so/dbtlabs/2023-Company-Holidays-9e0e48bb8404496a868161e170e0a494?pvs=4)

-In addition to our unlimited vacation policy, dbt Labs observes a number of public and company holidays every year, and this schedule varies by country public holidays.
+In addition to our unlimited vacation policy, dbt Labs observes a number of public and company holidays every year, and this schedule varies by country.
 You are asked to observe your local holidays (for the country you reside in).

 We recognize that there are many other cultural, religious or location based holiday's and encourage our team members to work with their manager to take the time they need.